cerner/fhir.cerner.com/content/millennium/dstu2/entities/person.md

 ## Overview

-The Person resource identifies an individual outside of a specific health care context providing a mechanism to link person resources across different facilities or organizations.
+The Person resource identifies an individual outside of a specific healthcare context and provides a mechanism to associate person resources across different facilities or organizations.

 The following fields are returned if valued: